 Georgia Duty of Medical Care Lawyers

-The Atlanta medical malpractice lawyers at The Law Offices of Wayne Grant, P.C., are sincere, compassionate advocates for those injured by medical practitioners.
+The Atlanta medical malpractice attorneys at Grant Law Office, are sincere, compassionate advocates for those injured by medical practitioners.
 When a healthcare provider makes a mistake, the result can be life changing and sometimes deadly.
 If you suffered permanent injury in a medical treatment or procedure, or if a family died in the course of care, you undoubtedly have questions regarding the legal responsibility for the medical negligence.
 We are here to answer those questions for you.

 What Is Medical Duty of Care?

 Torts are the basis of the civil justice system.
 A tort is a civil wrong, a negligent act in which a person or entity injures another.
 The law allows the injured party to pursue a lawsuit against the negligent party for monetary damages.
 Monetary damages are the only way to compensate an injured party under the law.
 The reason for this is that when medical negligence causes permanent injury or death, neither the court nor the liable party can restore one's health or life.